Multiorbital character of the density wave in trilayer nickelate superconductors

-Our Raman results in the phonon sector (Fig.~\ref{fig:2}) reveal that the lattice dynamics of La$_4$Ni$_3$O$_{10}$ are affected by the DW transition at $T_\mathrm{DW} \approx 140$\,K. Phonon anomalies near $T_\mathrm{DW}$ were also reported in previous Raman studies~\cite{Li2025SDW,Gim2025,SoniaRaman}, although the observed phonon intensity changes in our experiment appear comparatively more pronounced (Fig.~\ref{fig:1}c and Fig.~\ref{fig:2}a-e).
-Moreover, the emergent clusters of densely spaced phonons between 200 and 325\,cm$^{-1}$ (see $xx$ and $x'x'$ in Fig.~\ref{fig:2}b) are not apparent in Ref.~\cite{Gim2025}.
+Our Raman results in the phonon sector (Fig.~\ref{fig:2}) reveal that the lattice dynamics of La$_4$Ni$_3$O$_{10}$ are affected by the DW transition at $T_\mathrm{DW} \approx 140$\,K. Phonon anomalies near $T_\mathrm{DW}$ were also reported in previous Raman studies~\cite{Li2025SDW,Gim2025,SoniaRaman}, although the observed phonon intensity changes in our experiment appear comparatively more pronounced (Fig.~\ref{fig:1}c and Figs.~\ref{fig:2}a-e).
+Moreover, the emergent clusters of densely spaced phonons between 200 and 325\,cm$^{-1}$ (see $x'x'$ and $xx$ in Fig.~\ref{fig:2}b) are not apparent in Ref.~\cite{Gim2025}.
 On the other hand, Refs.~\cite{Gim2025,SoniaRaman} reported strong phonon peaks at $\sim$570 and $\sim$688\,cm$^{-1}$, respectively, which are absent in our spectra.
-In particular, the $\sim$688\,cm$^{-1}$ peak is situated far beyond the cut-off frequency of our phonon calculation for La$_4$Ni$_3$O$_{10}$ in the monoclinic $P2_1/a$ structure, possibly indicating a deviating structure due to presence of oxygen vacancies and/or intergrown secondary phases, such as other RP or polymorph phases~\cite{Chen2024JACS,Puphal2024}, in the samples of Refs.~\cite{Gim2025,SoniaRaman}.
-Orthorhombic~\cite{zhang2020,Yuan2024} and non-superconducting tetragonal~\cite{Shi2025} variants of La$_4$Ni$_3$O$_{10}$ might also exhibit Raman spectra with features deviating from those presented in Fig.~\ref{fig:1}c and Fig.~\ref{fig:2}a,b.
+In particular, the $\sim$688\,cm$^{-1}$ peak lies far beyond the cut-off frequency of our phonon calculation for La$_4$Ni$_3$O$_{10}$ in the monoclinic $P2_1/a$ structure, possibly indicating a deviating structure due to presence of oxygen vacancies and/or intergrown secondary phases, such as other RP or polymorph phases~\cite{Chen2024JACS,Puphal2024}, in the samples of Refs.~\cite{Gim2025,SoniaRaman}.
+Orthorhombic~\cite{zhang2020,Yuan2024} and non-superconducting tetragonal~\cite{Shi2025} variants of La$_4$Ni$_3$O$_{10}$ might also yield Raman spectra with features deviating from Fig.~\ref{fig:1}c and Figs.~\ref{fig:2}a,b.

-Among the most striking fingerprints of the DW transition in the phonon sector is the emergence of new spectral features below $T_\mathrm{DW}$, including the mode around 515\,cm$^{-1}$ (orange squares in Fig.~\ref{fig:2}d,e) and the clusters of densely spaced modes between 200 and 325\,cm$^{-1}$ (Fig.~\ref{fig:2}b).
-Nevertheless, we refrain from a definitive assignment of the origin of these features to zone-folding induced by the DW, as our DFT-based phonon calculation for the ordinary $P2_1/a$ unit cell already predicts modes at these energies (triangle symbols in Fig.~\ref{fig:2}b).
-Instead, the emergence of new modes in our Raman spectra might be attributable to a reduction of metallic screening below the metal-to-metal transition at $T_\mathrm{DW}$~\cite{zhang2020intertwined,Li2017} due to partial FS gapping, rendering previously overdamped $P2_1/a$ phonons observable.
+Among the most striking fingerprints of the DW transition in the phonon sector is the emergence of new features below $T_\mathrm{DW}$, including the mode around 515\,cm$^{-1}$ (orange squares in Figs.~\ref{fig:2}d,e) and the clusters between 200 and 325\,cm$^{-1}$ (Fig.~\ref{fig:2}b).
+Nevertheless, we refrain from a definitive assignment of their origin to zone-folding induced by the DW, as our DFT-based phonon calculation for the ordinary $P2_1/a$ unit cell already predicts modes at these energies (triangle symbols in Fig.~\ref{fig:2}b).
+Instead, their appearance may stem from reduced metallic screening below the metal-to-metal transition at $T_\mathrm{DW}$~\cite{zhang2020intertwined,Li2017} due to partial FS gapping, rendering previously overdamped $P2_1/a$ phonons observable.